Sychael/sychael.github.io/README.md

 ## Purpose
 The purpose of the repository is to keep track and build a personal/professional website that has simple essentials, is clean and easily functional ( with code and visual appearance).

-### Tasks/Goals
-* Decide On Essential Content for the Pages and Lay Them Out In a Well Structured Manner with HTML
-  * Validate Form
-  * Send Form with PHP Mailer
----

 ## License
 MIT License + Sychael License

 ``
 All written code files, logos and images (if taken by Sychael) are possession of Michael Lawinger.
 Total freedom to use these files is allowed, but only for good and Godly intent.
-I would appreciate if you do want to use any of these assets outside of this website, that out of courtesy, you contact me at sychaellawinger@gmail.com.
+I would appreciate if you do want to use any of these assets outside of this website, that out of courtesy, you contact me at sychael.michael@gmail.com.
 ``

 ## Authors & Collaborators